December 1992 Serbian local elections: Srbobran

+Sremski Karlovci

+Lazar Crnojački served as mayor after the election, while Miladin Kalinić of the Socialist Party of Serbia served as chair of the executive committee.
+By 1995, Kalinić had become mayor.

 Temerin

 Results of the election for the Municipal Assembly of Temerin:

 Only parties or alliances that won representation in the assembly are listed.

 The Socialist Party of Serbia and the Serbian Radical Party formed a coalition government after the election.
 When the assembly convened on 22 January 1993, outgoing mayor Stevan Vještica of the Socialist Party opened the meeting, and Bogoljub Zec of the Radical Party, as the oldest delegate, presided over the session on an interim basis.
 Branko Rujević of the Socialists was chosen as mayor, while Socialist delegate Milan Kešelj and Radical delegate Spasoje Đukić were chosen as deputy mayors.

 Rujević died unexpectedly on 29 April 1994.
 On 1 June 1994, fellow Socialist delegate Zoran Svitić was chosen as his successor.